 Given the linguistic focus of the program, foreign language substitution accommodations cannot be offered.

-- Eligibility: Both Wheaton and non-Wheaton College students who meet basic German language prerequisites and other program expectations
+- Eligibility: Wheaton students in good standing who meet basic German language prerequisites and other program expectations.

 - Highlights: Students develop their proficiency in German while deepening their understanding of German history and contemporary culture.
 Intentional interactions with Christians in Germany from a wide variety of confessional/ecclesial backgrounds have been a key component of the Wheaton in Germany program since its inception in 1977.
 Students participate in worship in both "free" and "established" church congregations, and they engage practicing Christians from many walks of life in home stay settings, group activities, and service learning placements.